IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 Functional Requirements:
 - The system shall allow users to rate and review products and sellers after an order is delivered.
 - The system shall display average product ratings and reviews on product pages.
-- Vendors shall be able to view ratings and reviews left by shoppers for their products and services.
+- Vendor shall be able to view ratings and reviews left by shoppers for their products and services.

 ---